Kind Kiwis© – Skills for Life

-Kind Kiwis© is about the big picture: empowering youth to change their world with kindness and integrity.
-It is designed to strengthen school communities, increase positive behaviours, provide strategies for dealing with stress and anxiety, engage & encourage communities and help schools develop a safe and positive environment.
+Confident Kiwis© is about the big picture: empowering children & young people to respect themselves and others, be safe and a safe up-stander and to change their world with kindness and integrity.
+It is designed to strengthen school communities, increase positive behaviours and provide strategies for dealing with life.
+It is about engaging & encouraging communities to develop safe and positive environments.
 At senior years it is also focussed on work-ready skills (enterprise skills) that incorporate strength based practice to succeed in life and enable a positive contribution to Aotearoa.

-Nest’s Kind Kiwis© programme aligns with the New Zealand Curriculum / Te Marautanga o Aotearoa – Health and Physical Education (HPE) forming a ‘whole school approach’.
-Kind Kiwis© will assist in teaching the key competencies:
+Nest’s Confident Kiwis© programme aligns with the New Zealand Curriculum / Te Marautanga o Aotearoa – Health and Physical Education (HPE) forming a ‘whole school approach’.
+Confident Kiwis© will assist in teaching the key competencies:

 • managing self– this competency is associated with self-motivation, a can-do attitude and students seeing themselves as capable learners